-Name for the one to two centimeters thick, gray-green to black mold with the botanical name Zasmidium cellare or obsolete Cladosporium cellare.
-Other names after the coat or cloth-like appearance or the nature are Kellerkatze (orally in Austria "Köllakotz") or black cat and cellar cloth (picture right).
+Term for the one to two centimeters thick, gray-green to black mold with the botanical name Zasmidium cellare or obsolete Cladosporium cellare.
+Other names after the fur-like or cloth-like appearance or after the nature are cellar cat (dialect in Austria "Köllakotz") or black cat as well as cellar cloth (picture on the right).
 The mold forms especially in wine cellars with stock of wooden barrels and very high humidity over 80% on walls, bottles and barrels.
-However, he is not tolerated in the latter because it attacks or negatively affects the wood.
+However, it is not tolerated on the latter, because it will attack or negatively affect the wood.

-The cellar mold feeds on the volatiles of wine like alcohol. acetic acid and ester, The need for nitrogen and sulfur is made from vapors of carbon disulphide, hydrogen sulfide and sulphurous acid educated.
-Unlike other molds, no unpleasant odors are formed.
-By regulating the humidity it is very desirable and the presence indicates optimal conditions.
-The "real" has a completely different meaning basement cat that used to stay in basement vaults often because of the mice.
-See also below Customs in viticulture,
+The cellar mold feeds on the volatile substances of the wine like alcohol. acetic acid and ester, The need for nitrogen and sulfur vapors of carbon disulfide, hydrogen sulfide and sulphurous acid educated.
+In contrast to other types of mold, no unpleasant odors are formed.
+By regulating the air humidity it is very desirable and the presence indicates optimal conditions.
+The "real" has a completely different meaning basement cat, who used to like to stay in cellars because of the mice.
+See also under Customs in viticulture,